 The purpose of the program is to document an owner's bicycle information to help them protect their property and assist with law enforcement agencies should an owner lose their bike or become a victim of theft.

 The bicycle registration program is a way of collecting bike information (the owner's identification, along with the brand, model, serial number, and color of the bicycle).
-Once information is collected, it is entered into the Police database and a registration sticker which is affixed to the bike.
+Once information is collected, it is entered into the police database and a registration sticker is affixed to the bike.

-The bicycle registration information is kept on file at the CWU Police Department, so even if an owner graduates or moves, the CWU Police Department will still be able to provide ownership information on the bicycle.
-Additionally, if the bicycle with the registration sticker is located by another enforcement agency anywhere in the U.S., they can contact CWU Police and the owner can be identified.
+The bicycle registration information is kept on file so even if an owner graduates or moves, the University Police Department will still be able to provide ownership information on the bicycle.
+Additionally, if the bicycle with the registration sticker is located by another enforcement agency anywhere in the U.S., they can contact University Police and the owner can be identified.

 Any individual (student, staff, faculty, community members) can register their bicycle.
 Individuals can register in two ways:

 1) By stopping by the University Police Department at the Public Safety Building, located in the O-5 parking lot, Monday through Friday, 8am to 5pm and completing the bicycle registration form.

 2) By completing the following form online and submitting it to the University Police Department via email or printing off the form and dropping it off in person.
 If you complete the Online Bicycle Registration form you will still need to stop by to pick up your bicycle registration sticker.

 Central Washington University Police Chief Michael Luvera recently was awarded Administrator of theCWU Leadership Team Reorganizes To Focus On Responsibility Centered Management

 Central Washington University President James L. Gaudino today announced a reorganization of the uniCWU To Participate In Great Washington ShakeOut October 17